Promiscuous gene expression: mTECs

 mTECs are very heterogenous population and at least should be subdivided to MHCII low expressing subset (mTECsLO) and MHCII high expressing subset (mTECsHI) which is considered to be mature.
 Aire is expressed only by 30% from the latter.

 PGE was found to act in a stochastic manner, which means that each mTEC expresses distinct set of Aire-dependent and Aire-independent TRAs.
 Despite its stochasticity, TRAs are co-expressed in clusters which however, rather mirror their co-localization on chromosomes than co-expression patterns from particular tissues.
 Even though TRAs involved in each cluster were found to be consistent, the PGE of whole cluster is transient and changes during mTEC development.
 Moreover, these clusters are highly variable between individuals.
-PGE is distinct from the expression of TRAs in the peripheral tissues also by its monoalelic or bialelic course.
+PGE is distinct from the expression of TRAs in the peripheral tissues also by its monoallelic or biallelic course.
 On the other hand, the level of TRA expression and numbers of alternative-splicing protein variants in the thymus correspond to the peripheral tissues.

 PGE is highly conserved between mice and human.

 B cells

 Although thymic B cells were shown to induce either negative selection or Treg selection, their importance for the establishment of central tolerance remains elusive.
 It is assumed however, that B cells in the thymus are licensed by CD40-CD40L interaction with autoreactive T cells to activate the expression of Aire and upregulate levels of MHCII and CD80.
-Moreover, Aire drives the PGE of Aire-dependent TRAs in B cells and because their repertoire is non-overlaping with that of mTECs it should broaden the scope of peripheral antigens displayed in the thymus.
+Moreover, Aire drives the PGE of Aire-dependent TRAs in B cells and because their repertoire is non-overlapping with that of mTECs it should broaden the scope of peripheral antigens displayed in the thymus.